 Fox Appreciation Day

-What does the fox say?
+It's not Boxing Day!
+It's Foxing Day!
+And what does the fox say?
 The bark and scream of the fox is very loud, and often heard, but most other fox vocalizations are quieter and used for communication between individuals in close proximity.
-The most unusual is called "gekkering;" it's a guttural chattering with occasional yelps and howls!
+The most unusual is called "gekkering;" a guttural chattering with occasional yelps and howls! 🦊

 Because Boxing Day, December 26th, used to be a day for fox hunting, we instead celebrate the intelligent fox in all its incarnations, particularly, the hardy Arctic Fox.

 The Arctic fox (Vulpes lagopus), also known as the white fox, polar fox, or snow fox, is a small fox native to the Arctic regions of the Northern Hemisphere and common throughout the Arctic tundra biome.
 It is well adapted to living in cold environments, and is best known for its thick, warm fur that is also used as camouflage.
 On average, Arctic foxes only live 3-4 years in the wild.

 Arctic foxes must endure a temperature difference of up to 90-100°C between the external environment and their internal core temperature.
 To prevent heat loss, the Arctic fox curls up tightly tucking its legs and head under its body and behind its furry tail.

 The color of the fox’s coat also determines where they are most likely to be found.
 The white morph mainly lives inland and blends in with the snowy tundra, while the blue morph occupies the coasts because its dark color blends in with the cliffs and rocks.